CyVerse-learning-materials/learning-center-2.0-release/README.md

      ````
 4. From inside the Docker container bash terminal, navigate to the
    mounted directory (e.g. `DOCKERDOCUMENTATION`).
 You should see your cloned
-   respository there.
+   repository there.
 You can now follow the steps in the
    `Obtaining the template` section with the following modifications:

    - To preview your documentation, from **inside the docker container** use the